Gate42-srl/monolith-boilerplate/README.md

 </p>

 > monolith-boilerplate is a standard implementation for MERN projects, which can be used to initialize them.
-It was originally made for voice-office app, but it can fit future projects.
+It was originally made for APM-verniciature app, but it can fit future projects.

 ### 🏠 [Homepage](https://github.com/Gate42-srl/monolith-boilerplate/blob/feature/initialization/README.md)